Szczytno

-Szczytno (Ortelsburg; Masurian: Scÿtno) is a town in northeastern Poland with 27,013 inhabitants (2007).
-It is the seat of Szczytno County in the Warmian-Masurian Voivodship, within the historic region of Masuria.
+Szczytno (Ortelsburg) is a town in northeastern Poland with 27,013 inhabitants (2007).
+It is the seat of Szczytno County in the Warmian-Masurian Voivodship, within the ethnocultural region of Masuria.

 Olsztyn-Mazury Regional Airport, located nearby, is the most important airport of the Masurian region.
-Szczytno, which is located on the Olsztyn – Ełk line, and used to be a railroad junction until Polish Railways closed minor connections stemming from the town towards Czerwonka and Wielbark.
+Szczytno is located on the Olsztyn – Ełk railway line and Szczytno – Ostrołęka line.
+Szczytno also had minor rail connections towards Czerwonka; however, these were later closed by Polish Railways.

 Two lakes, Domowe Małe and Długie (also known as Domowe Duże), are located within the town limits.

+Szczytno is a member of Cittaslow.